yohasebe/monadic-chat-cli/templates/code.md

 - do not using invalid characters in the JSON object
 - make sure that all double quotes and (curly) brackets are properly escaped in the JSON object
 - the value of "num_turns" must equal the number of pairs stored the "conversation_history" of the resulting JSON object

-The "response" value is suffixed by " _"

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"